 Ed is a founding member of the instrumental prog-jazz-metal group, Jerseyband.
 The group has recorded 7 albums and played throughout the US and Europe.
 Edward also enjoys making grind-core music with Heart of Barf, and meditative drone-based prog-rock with Glue Gun Optimism.
 He also makes children's music with his sister in The Green Orbs.
 Ed is also a member of the trio Kilter which will be releasing its debut album in late 2019.

 In addition to writing music for his own groups, Ed composes regularly in a variety of other contexts.
 His works have been performed by the International Contemporary Ensemble, Cadillac Moon Ensemble, Anti-Social Music, ~NOIS Saxophone Quartet, and the Tokyo Brass Arts Orchestra, among others.
 In recent years, he has been commissioned by Google, ~NOIS and Double Standard.
 His short chamber-opera, Healing, premiered in 2019.

 Ed also teaches privately in New York City.
+He has also worked in the classroom, teaching group lessons at the Bronx House, giving song-writing workshops for kids with The Green Orbs and teaching a variety of undergraduate music theory courses while at Stony Brook University.
 In 2005, he co-authored a method book with Walt Weiskopf entitled Beyond The Horn, published by Jamey Aebersold Jazz.